How to

 01

 1. Measure the width between your cabinets.
-Note that most refrigerators are between 30 and 36 inches wide (76 to 91 cm).
-Some models, of smaller capacity and sometimes taller, can however be housed in an alcove that is 24 inches wide (61 cm).
-Also take into account the hinges and the space needed to open the fridge doors when one or both sides of your appliance are located close to the adjoining cabinets or to a wall.
+Most refrigerators are between 30 and 36 inches wide (76 to 91 cm).
+Some models, of smaller capacity and sometimes taller, can, however, be housed in a 24-inch wide alcove (61 cm).
+Consider the hinges and the space needed to open the fridge doors when one or both sides of your appliance are close to the adjoining cabinets or to a wall.

 2. Measure the height from the floor to the lowest point of the upper cabinets (if there are any).
-You’ll have to consider the hinges at the top of the refrigerator; some fridges have recessed hinges, while other models have protruding hinges that, if they stick out too much, could interfere with the opening of the cabinet doors above.
+Consider the hinges at the top of the refrigerator; some fridges have recessed hinges, while other models have protruding hinges that, if they stick out too much, could interfere with the opening of the cabinet doors above.

-3. Measure the depth from the back wall to the countertops front, including the baseboard depth, if any.
+3. Measure the depth from the back wall to the countertop's front, including the baseboard depth, if any.
 Most refrigerators are 30 inches deep, while the standard depth of countertops is 24 inches.
-If you want to prevent your fridge from overhanging too much, you might want to shop amongst the counter-depth models.
+You should shop amongst the counter-depth models to prevent your fridge from overhanging too much.

-To avoid overheating problems or compressor breakdowns, most models require a gap of at least 1/8" on each side, 1" above and 2" behind the refrigerator to allow for good air circulation and proper operation of your refrigerator!
-Subtracting these numbers from the measurements you have taken will give you the real dimensions you have for your fridge.
-In all cases, check the manufacturer's instructions (some even recommend a minimum of 1" to 2" all around).
+To avoid overheating problems or compressor breakdowns, most models require a gap of at least 1/8" on each side, 1" above and 2" behind the refrigerator to allow good air circulation and proper operation of your refrigerator.
+Subtracting these numbers from the measurements will give you the accurate dimensions you have for your fridge.
+Check the manufacturer's instructions (some even recommend a minimum of 1" to 2" all around).

-So now you have confirmed that your recess is big enough for your refrigerator!
-But it won’t do much (except create some inconvenience for our nice delivery people, and for you!) if it does not pass through the doorways, or between the cabinets and the island.
-As well, don’t forget to consider turns and stairs and tell yourself that, in this case, the best path is not always the straight line.
+You now have confirmed that your recess is big enough for your refrigerator?
+Good, but it will only do a little (except create some inconvenience for our friendly delivery people and you!) if it does not pass through the doorways or between the cabinets and the island.
+Remember to consider turns and stairs and know that the best path is not always a straight line.
 For more information, see our delivery and pickup policy and our return policy.

 USEFUL TIP

-Can I connect the fridge in the same outlet as the stove?
+Can I Connect the Fridge to the Same Outlet as the Stove?

 Shop our refrigerators by width